hotwired-laravel/turbo-laravel.com/resources/guides/broadcasting.md

         driver: bridge
 ```

-Now, we can boot the Soketi service by running:
+Now, we can boot the Reverb service by running:

 ```bash
 ./vendor/bin/sail up -d